History of the Jews in Vienna: Restoration (19th century)

 In 1824, Michael Lazar Biedermann's recommendation led to Rabbi Isaak Mannheimer being brought from Copenhagen to Vienna.
 As there was still officially no Jewish religious community, Mannheimer was employed as the “Director of the imperially approved public Israelite religious school of Vienna”.
 Mannheimer realised cautious reforms in Vienna without provoking a schism within the Jewish population, such as those that occurred in the majority of Jewish communities in Europe in the 19th century.
 With Lazar Horowitz, who was summoned to Vienna as a Rabbi in 1828, Mannheimer agitated for the abolition of the discriminatory Jewish Oath.
 The merchant Isaak Löw Hofmann also played a leading role in Vienna's Jewish community from 1806 until his death in 1849.

 On 12 December 1825, Mannheimer laid the foundation stone for the Stadttempel in the Seitensteingasse.
 The synagogue, which had been designed by Joseph Kornhäusel, was sanctified by Mannheimer on 9 April 1826.
 In the same year, Salomon Sulzer from Hohenems was appointed hazzan at the synagogue, where he served for 56 years.

+Jewish intellectuals participated in the Revolution of 1848.The new elected Imperial Diet, meeting for the first time in July 1848, included four Jewish deputies, three of whom were elected from Vienna.

-The Revolution of 1848 was seen by many Jewish intellectuals as a welcome opportunity to agitate for the emancipation of their community.
-For the first time in their history, Jews were accorded the unrestricted right to reside and to practice their religion throughout Austria in the 1867 constitution.
-As a consequence, the Jewish community grew rapidly: in 1860, the Jewish community in Vienna numbered 6,200; in 1870, that number had already risen to 40,200, and at the turn of the century, to 147,000.
+In 1867, under Emperor Franz Joseph I, Jews gained equal recognition under the law.
+As a consequence of equal recognition, the Jewish community in Vienna grew rapidly: in 1860, the Jewish community in Vienna numbered 6,200; in 1870, that number had already risen to 40,200, and at the turn of the century, to 147,000.
 Vienna's 2nd district, Leopoldstadt, developed into the centre of Vienna's Jewish life at this time.
 The Jewish population in this area of the city soon represented half of the entire population in the district.
 The neighbouring districts of Brigittenau (which was divided from Leopoldstadt in 1900) and Alsergrund equally had high proportions of Jews.
 The Jews that lived in these areas made up the majority of Vienna's Jewish population and belonged for the most part to the lower or middle classes – they were manual labourers, craftsmen, small-scale businessmen (e.g. café owners) and traders.
 Wealthy Jews lived for the most part in the villa suburbs of Döbling and Hietzing, and in the city centre, the Innere Stadt.

-Theodor Herzl responded to the increasing spread of Antisemitism during this period with the creation of political Zionism.
+Theodor Herzl responded to the increasing spread of Antisemitism during this period with the founding of political Zionism.
 At the same time however, the Jewish community was led predominantly by assimilated Jews.